Anime0t4ku/zaparoo-custom-launcher-builder/readme.md

 # Zaparoo Custom Launcher Builder

-Zaparoo Custom Launcher Builder is a lightweight GUI tool for generating Custom Launcher files for Zaparoo.
+Zaparoo Custom Launcher Builder is a lightweight GUI tool for generating Custom Launcher files for Zaparoo on Windows (Linux support in the future).

 Supports:
 - Emulator launchers